 This does not, however, mean that you should lie on the application form or even lie by omission, hoping that it won’t get checked anyway.
 Colleges trust you to be honest, a core value that they want to instill in all students.
 In fact, finding out that you lied will make it far more likely that you will get rejected than having a criminal record.

 Why Is There a Need for Background Checks?

 There are several reasons as to why a background check may be conducted, although most colleges do it to ensure the safety of their students.
 This is particularly true if students live in dorms with others, at which point it needs to be known whether anyone has had any drug or alcohol arrests, violent convictions, or has been convicted of sexual offenses.
 Sometimes, background checks are required as part of the affiliation agreements of a college.

 Furthermore, it is common for students to be required to do voluntary work in local organizations, internships, and/or work-study programs.
 These external organizations will often run background checks, as they would for any non-student member.
 Thus, colleges may run the check preemptively, to make it easier for students to access those opportunities.

-But what if you feel that your checkered background may indeed prevent you from getting to the college of your choice?
+What happens when your background is holding you back?
 Or what if you have been unjustly accused or convicted in the past?
-What is usually recommended here is to make use of the services of companies that are capable of removing personal information on the internet, especially from sites that make a business of providing background information on people.
+Make use of reputable companies that are capable of removing personal information on the internet.
+Make sure your personal branding efforts are above par.
+Especially from sites that make a business of providing background information on people.